 Eligibility evaluation will be determined differently for existing and newly eligible Irrigation Rate customers.
 Eligibility evaluation for existing IRD customers will occur at signing of the Power Contract.
 Eligibility for new Irrigation Rate customers will be evaluated 90 calendar days after BPA issues the final PRDM ROD.
 Newly eligible IRD customers’ Power Contracts will be amended to reflect the eligible kWh amounts.

-For a Slice customer, BPA will apply the percentage reduction to the lesser of the customer’s qualifying irrigation load (kWh) specified in its CHWM Contract or the sum of its monthly Block purchase at Tier 1 Rates plus the Slice Percentage of the monthly Tier 1 System Capability.
+For a Slice customer, BPA will apply the percentage reduction to the lesser of the customer’s qualifying irrigation load (kWh) specified in its CHWM Contract or the sum of its monthly Block purchase at Tier 1 Rates plus the monthly Firm Slice Amount.
 No other charges or billing determinants will be affected.

-There will be a true-up process at the end of each year’s May through September irrigation season to ensure that the customer experienced the full amount of irrigation load stated in the Power Sales Contract.
+There will be a true-up process at the end of each year’s May through September irrigation season to ensure that the customer experienced the full amount of irrigation load stated in the CHWM Contract.
 If a customer’s May through September measured irrigation load is less than the amount of load eligible for mitigation, a true-up calculation will determine the amount the customer owes BPA at end of the irrigation season.
 The details and requirements of the true-up will be described in the applicable 7(i) Process and included in the GRSPs for each applicable Rate Period.

 BPA will require IRD participating customers to implement cost-effective conservation measures on eligible irrigation systems in their service territories, as described in the GRSPs.
 The conservation measures may be eligible for future BPA conservation programs; the amount of BPA support will be determined through the 7(i) Process.